grafana/metrictank/docs/metrics.md

 the number of nodes we know to be primary but not ready (total should only be in this state very temporarily)
 * `cluster.total.state.primary-ready`:
 the number of nodes we know to be primary and ready
+* `cluster.total.state.query-not-ready`:
+the number of nodes we know to be query nodes and not ready
+* `cluster.total.state.query-ready`:
+the number of nodes we know to be query nodes and ready
 * `cluster.total.state.secondary-not-ready`:
 the number of nodes we know to be secondary and not ready
 * `cluster.total.state.secondary-ready`: